 1. Contact Grignard

 The use of Grignard Pure as an effective tool to combat the spread of COVID-19 is new.
-Products like Grignard Pure have been used safely all around us for over 20 years.
+Products with similar properties to and the same active ingredient as Grignard Pure have been used safely all around us for over 20 years.
 If you have been to a Broadway play, a live music performance, or a stage show at a theme or amusement park, you’ve probably “seen” the product in use.

 Grignard Pure creates a non-hazardous, light air treatment throughout an indoor space.
 At entertainment venues like those listed above, event producers use the product to create lighting and other effects that add to the overall experience.